magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_toward-the-unconditioned.md

 everything.
 All of nature becomes mind-attended, there is always clinging and attachment.

-The Buddha talked about dhammas and dhammas – conditioned and unconditioned things.
+The Buddha talked about *saṅkhata* dhammas and *asaṅkhata* dhammas – conditioned and unconditioned things.
 Conditioned things are innumerable – material or immaterial, big or small.
 If our mind is under the influence of delusion, it will proliferate about these things, dividing them up into good and bad, short and long, coarse and refined.
 Why does the mind proliferate like this?
-Because it doesn’t know determined reality (), it doesn’t see the Dhamma.
+Because it doesn’t know determined reality (*sammuti-sacca*), it doesn’t see the Dhamma.
 Not seeing the Dhamma, the mind is full of clinging.
 As long as the mind is held down by clinging, there can be no escape; there is confusion, birth, old age, sickness and death, even in the thinking processes.
-This kind of mind is called the (conditioned mind).
+This kind of mind is called the *saṅkhata dhamma* (conditioned mind).

-, the unconditioned, refers to the mind which has seen Dhamma, the truth, of the five as they are – as transient, imperfect and ownerless.
+*Asaṅkhata dhamma*, the unconditioned, refers to the mind which has seen Dhamma, the truth, of the five khandhas as they are – as transient, imperfect and ownerless.
 All ideas of ‘me’ and ‘them’, ‘mine’ and ‘theirs’, belong to the determined reality.
 Really, they are all conditions.
 When we know the truth of conditions, as neither ourselves nor belonging to us, we let go of conditions and the determined.
 When we let go of conditions we attain the Dhamma, we enter into and realize the Dhamma.
 When we attain the Dhamma we know clearly.
 What do we know?
 We know that there are only conditions and determinations, no being, no self, no ‘us’ nor ‘them’.
 This is knowledge of the way things are.

 Seeing in this way the mind transcends things.
 The body may grow old, get sick and die, but the mind transcends this state.
 When the mind